srosro/barprompt/Whispering_to_Claude.md

 # Git Subtree Update Script (us) Installation Guide

-This script automates the process of updating a git subtree by removing the existing subtree, adding a new one from a specified branch/commit, and keeping only the `src` directory.
+This script automates the process of updating a git subtree by removing the existing subtree, adding a new one from a specified branch/commit, and keeping only a specified subdirectory (defaults to `src`).

 ## Prerequisites